denten-books/plain-text/3-projection.md

 Murray it is the continuous and regular sine that fails to represent the human experience, which he takes to be analogous to the saw-tooth wave: fragmentary, non-periodic, and irregular.
 By contrast, the sine wave has the exotic characteristics of being cyclical, repetitive, and continuous.
-In Murray's blueprint for telegraphic communications, the shape of the square wave more closely resembles the characterises of modern culture.[^ln1-dervish]
+The shape of the square wave more closely resembles Murray's normative vision of modern human culture.[^ln1-dervish]

 can ground their claims in the material contexts of media production (or in cognitive phenomenology).
 Nothing in the operation of the